NZMSA/2018-Phase-2/6. Authentication/README.md

 6. Skip rendering the main page.

-Apply conditional statement to render the mainpage section only if you are authenticated.
-(After login).
-Surround the main page section with <div></div> so that we can apply a null
+Apply conditional statement to render the mainpage only if you are authenticated.
+(After user logged in).
+Surround the main page section with <div></div> so that we can apply a ternary operator, if authenticated === true then we will render the mainpage.

 ```javascript
 {(authenticated) ?